Free Consultation

 More serious injuries, such as broken bones or traumatic brain injuries, will obviously take longer to heal.
 In some cases, the effects of these injuries frequently are permanent.

-The main question concerning a claim for a minor car accident is whether you’re located in a “fault” or “no-fault state”.
+The main question concerning a claim for a minor car accident is whether you’re located in a “fault” or “no-fault state.”
 What that means is your insurance company will pay some of the charges incurred in the accident whether or not it was your fault.
 Legislatures in various states made that law to process claims more quickly.

-You can argue whether the no-fault law is a wise one or not, but in most states, it has cut down on smaller claims.
-If and when a claim reaches a higher amount of injury damages, then the no-fault no longer applies.
-It is then considered a serious case and your lawyer will proceed accordingly.
+You can argue whether the no-fault law is wise, but it has cut down on more minor claims in most states.
+If and when a claim reaches more injury damages, then the no-fault no longer applies.
+It is then considered a serious case, and your lawyer will proceed accordingly.

 You do not usually have serious injuries from a minor car accident.
 Then again, sometimes it is hard to know just how an accident will affect your body.
 Some of the symptoms of a minor car accident might be pain in your neck and shoulders, headaches, pain in your muscles, or strains in your ligaments.
 Pain may not happen immediately after an accident.
 Many people only feel pain and suffering after a few hours, days, or even weeks.

-By all means, if you do not feel right after an accident if you are aching or your neck or shoulders hurt, you need to visit your doctor or even an emergency center if you think it could be serious.
+By all means, if you do not feel right after an accident, if you are aching, or your neck or shoulders hurt, you need to visit your doctor or even an emergency center if you think it could be serious.
 One fact you should know – most insurance companies will consider you “ok” if you don’t at least visit your doctor after an accident.
-And then if you later try to claim you have injuries due to the accident, you will have a lot of trouble proving it!
+And then, if you later try to claim you have injuries due to the accident, you will have a lot of trouble proving it!

 The attorneys at TK Injury Lawyers have been working on car accident cases in Austin for years and can help you recover the proper amount of compensation for your automobile accident.
+Get in contact with us today.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.